 All of the action is accompanied by chatter, out of which a whoop or intelligible phrase may emerge—we hear pet names, silly games, much commentary on the wine and beer, and some veiled sexual talk; it is the auditory equivalent of the strips of newsprint that Picasso glued to some of his canvases.

 This according to Stravinsky: The music box and the nightingale by Daniel Albright (New York: Gordon and Breach, 1989).

 This year marks the 110th anniversary of cubism!
-Above and below, Bronislava Nijinska’s original choreography for the work.
+Below, Bronislava Nijinska’s original choreography for the work.

 Like many operas, Stravinsky’s The rake’s progress is deeply flawed, confused, and contradictory.
 It presents an overextended musical pastiche, an overly clever libretto by W.H.
 Auden, and a grim view of human nature.

 Yet the scenes of act 3 encompass comedy, dramatic tension, and lyrical pathos, and the opera redeems itself because it moves into its own Bedlam, the land of opera.
 Although the character of Baba the Turk remains enigmatic in the theater, she embodies the spirit of the opera.
 Baba was Auden’s way of asserting the power of art over nature.